 Judit Prat

 I am also excited about sharing the science I am doing with the broader community through outreach activities.
-Moreover, I am part of the community engagement group of the Astronomy and Astrophysics, dedicated to support Black Astronomers and Physicists at the University of Chicago.
+Moreover, I care a lot about equity, diversity and inclusion and ultimately about improving communities.
+I have led several efforts to promote and facilitate the presence of women and BIPOC (Black, Indigenous and People of Color) members in Science, and in particular in Physics.
+During my PhD, I was part of the Gender Equality Committee of IFAE at Universitat Autònoma de Barcelona, which I reactivated with several initiatives and after that I led the Community Engagement Group at the Astronomy and Astrophysics Department at the University of Chicago, where we pursued several efforts to promote dialogue and discussions around topics of interest to support the BIPOC members of the department.
 Other random facts about me include that I love making plots, flowcharts and infographics — choosing the colors is the best part ;) — doing sports and being outdoors, and generally just being around and talking to people!

 Research